ibrahim101209598/Snow_plow-class-project/README.md

 ## License

-This project is for educational purposes.
+This project is for educational purposes. # snow_plow_machine